jaymzdrury/react-customHooks/README.md

 `LoadedImage` not a hook, but makes sure image is fully loaded before appearing on page

-`setState` elminates the need to destructure state that is not being updated

 `useFetch` good for fetching async data, APIs...

 `useLocalStorage` a hook for both getting and setting local storage values